Junior-bell/ECom/README.md

 Java 17 or higher: For running the Spring Boot backend.
 Maven 3.6 or higher: For building the backend.
 Node.js 16 or higher: For running the React frontend.
-MySQL 8.0 or higher: For the database (or PostgreSQL as an alternative).
+Oracle Database 19c or higher: For the production database (optional for local development if using H2).
+H2 Database: Included as a dependency for development and testing.
 Git: For cloning the repository.
 IDE: IntelliJ IDEA, Eclipse, or VS Code for development.
 Postman (optional): For testing API endpoints.